-It all started with a 3-month work contract that eventually extended into 6 years.
+It all started with a 3-month work contract that eventually extended into 9 years.

-In a nutshell, I’m coding the part that users see in the product.
+Previously, I was mainly responsible for certain technical aspects of the software.
+I was coding the part that users see in the product.

 I play the flute, the violin and the piano.
-I have diverse interest and I’m passionate about a lot of things, or let’s say, I have something to say about everything.
-I remember this one time in university, when the professor asked the class, if someone has something to say on that matter.
-Someone in the farback corner shouted: “Yeah,”, pointing with one finger at me, “he always has an opinion!”
+I have diverse interest and I’m passionate about a lot of things or let’s say, I have something to say about everything.
+I remember this one time in university when the professor asked the class if someone has something to say on that matter.
+Someone in the far back corner shouted: “Yeah,”, pointing with one finger at me, “he always has an opinion!”
 (Editor’s note: I agree).

-My very last question, before I let you get back to work again: Which four individuals, dead or alive, would you like to invite to a dinner party?
+Which four individuals, dead or alive, would you like to invite to a dinner party?

 I’d like to put Buddha, Confucius, Jesus and Muhammad at one table and let them have a discussion.
 I don’t necessarily have to be involved, I’d prefer to observe the dinner conversation.
 I just want to know what’s causing the problems between religions, between nation, between people.
 Is all of this really the way they intended it to be?